mlillie/PathFinding/README.md

 This is a path finding algorithm visualizer tool.

+Features:
-Implemented algorithms:
+- Multiple algorithms:
     - Breadth first search
     - Depth first search
     - Dijkstra
     - A* w/ Manhattan, Euclidean, and Diagonal heuristics
+- Saving and loading of a grid using JSON format
+- Random maze generation
+- Ability to choose diagonal paths or not
+- Adjustable node sizes

 **Download the JAR file from out/artifacts/PathFinding_jar**